 My BA degrees - one in political science and one in philosophy (2012) - as well as my MA in philosophy (2014) are from University of Gothenburg, Sweden.
 They all passed with distinction.
 In October 2015, I started my PhD at Leeds.
-I will spend summer term 2017 at Humboldt University, Berlin.
+I spent summer term 2017 at Humboldt University, Berlin.

 My main area of interest is metanormativity, as I primarily work in the intersection(s) between metaethics, normative ethics, and philosophy of action.
 But I also have interests in many related areas, not least in political philosophy, various topics in mind/metaphysics/epistemology, and in metaphilosophy.